Golden Football Magazine

 John Fitzgerald

-Jack Lambert
+Jack Lambert on the prowl

-Drew Pearson headed to EZ.
+Drew Pearson headed to end zone.

 Toni Fritsch PAT

-Bradshaw Back to Pass
+Bradshaw back to pass

 Randy Grossman TD